lerch-a/HaplotypR/docs/README.md

 Usage: Rscript ~/tools/HaplotypR/R/run_haplotypr.R [options]

 Options:
         -o OUTPUT_DIR, --output_dir=OUTPUT_DIR
                 Directory to save the output.

         -p AMPLICONS_FILE, --amplicons_file=AMPLICONS_FILE
                 File with fwd/rev primers, reference seqs, fwd/rev read lengths and max indel threshold listed by amplicon.

         -s SAMPLES_DIR, --samples_dir=SAMPLES_DIR
-        Directory with demultiplexed sample files.
+                Directory with demultiplexed sample files split into R1/2 (i.e. sample_demultiplexed/sample_*_R[12].fastq.gz).

         -t, --trim_reads
                 If passed will look for fwd/rev read lengths in amplicons_file and trim reads to those lengths.

         --min_mismatch=MIN_MISMATCH
-        Minimum rate of mismatch between haplotype and reference sequence.
+                Minimum rate of mismatch between haplotype and reference sequence (default=0.05).

         --min_genotype_occurrence=MIN_GENOTYPE_OCCURRENCE
-        Minimum # of samples for a valid genotype to be called in.
+                Minimum # of samples for a valid genotype to be called in (default=2).

         --detection_limit=DETECTION_LIMIT
-        Minimum frequency for detecting a haplotype.
+                Minimum frequency for detecting a haplotype (default=0.01).

         --min_haplotype_coverage=MIN_HAPLOTYPE_COVERAGE
-        Minimum coverage for haplotype to be recognized as valid.
+                Minimum coverage for haplotype to be recognized as valid (default=3).

         --min_haplotype_occurrence=MIN_HAPLOTYPE_OCCURRENCE
-        Minimum # of samples for a valid haplotype to be called in.
+                Minimum # of samples for a valid haplotype to be called in (default=2).

         --min_sample_coverage=MIN_SAMPLE_COVERAGE
-        Minimum coverage for a sample to be recognized as valid.
+                Minimum coverage for a sample to be recognized as valid (default=2).

+        --return_full_haplotypes
+                Pass this flag to return full haplotype sequences in the output (as opposed to just sequence of alleles that occur at identified snp positions).

         -v, --verbose
                 Run verbosely.

         -h, --help
                 Show this help message and exit
 ```